pvlib.snow.coverage_nrel#

 - Parameters:

-snowfall (Series) – Accumulated snowfall within each time period. [cm]
+snowfall (Series) – Snowfall within each time period. [cm]

 poa_irradiance (Series) – Total in-plane irradiance [W/m^2]